|

 SYMMETRY Definition & Meaning - Merriam-Webster

 The meaning of SYMMETRY is balanced proportions; also : beauty of form arising from balanced proportions.
-How to use symmetry in a sentence.

-Symmetry (geometry) - Wikipedia
+Symmetry in mathematics - Wikipedia

 |